constructor21/peal_web_v2/README.md

 TODO:

-Check if you keep adding campaigns will the footer dynamically get pushed down the page ... it's not.
-Fix it Get the validation sigin code from Peal_Web v1
+Delete Campaign option in the project details component --> popup: Are you sure you want to delete this campaign?

-If there are no campaigns created then have a header that prompts user to click the create campaign button Figure out how to make the footer a lower height but still dynamic (not a fixed px height) Guard the locations route as well -> just have a coming soon block in there Add all of the gesalt components into the create campaign flow Make the repo private
+If there are no campaigns created then have a header that prompts user to click the create campaign button Guard the locations route as well -> just have a coming soon block in there Add all of the gesalt components into the create campaign flow Make the repo private
 Create a dev branch, master branch and google maps branch Have Aaron fork the repo
-Make the web icon logo the peal logo (favicon.ico) Make the legal stuff
+Make the web icon logo the peal logo (favicon.ico)
-Put the notifications panel from the tutorial in the locations tab Look at how adquick is doing there map flow
-Use the other materialize tutorial list to make the legal pages super slick Add Security rules -> https://www.youtube.com/watch?v=O5QxNn6ET5c&list=PL4cUxeGkcC9iWstfXntcj8f-dFZ4UtlN3&index=32 Delete Campaign option in the project details component Center drag and drop button
+Put the notifications panel from the tutorial in the locations tab Add Security rules -> https://www.youtube.com/watch?v=O5QxNn6ET5c&list=PL4cUxeGkcC9iWstfXntcj8f-dFZ4UtlN3&index=32 Center drag and drop button
 Make the drag and drop content appear on the screen [gestalt video player] Fix the date picker